JetBrains/writerside-github-action/README.md

 `PDF`
 : Produce a PDF file as a build artifact instead of the documentation website.
   Specify an XML file with PDF generation options.

+`IS_GROUP`
+: Build documentation for a group of instances.

 ## Example: Build your documentation website